changzhiai/IANN/README.md

     print(f"Energy: {energy} eV")
     print(f"Forces: {forces} eV/Å")
 ```
+[!TIP]
-Note: `EnsembleCalculator` and `AtomicEnsembleCalculator` are available to get uncertainty for each structure and each atom, seperately.
+`EnsembleCalculator` and `AtomicEnsembleCalculator` are available to get uncertainty for each structure and each atom, seperately.

 ## 6. Parallelization